evertedsphere/rien/README.md

 Eventually intended to be a good Stack replacement.

-This is not even in alpha yet.
+This is not even in alpha yet, and **the only testing it gets is with GHC 8.2.2**.

+PRs and issues against other GHC versions are welcome!

 ## Example: create a new project